In terms of cash, Tesla’s operations generated positive free cash flow in fiscal 2022.

 In this article, we are going to look at Tesla’s margins and find out how the company’s margins have changed over the past couple of years.

-In particular, we will take an in-depth look at Tesla’s gross margin, operating margin, net margin and some non-GAAP margins.
+In particular, we will take an in-depth look at Tesla’s gross margin, operating margin, net profit margin, EBITDA, and some other non-GAAP margins.